NetSPI/PowerUpSQL/README.md

 Below are the functions included in this module.
 Many are complete, but I've also outlined the intended roadmap.

 ### Discovery Functions
+These are functions that can be used for enumerating SQL Servers instances that can then be targeted by other functions.
 |Function Name|Description |Status    |
 |:--------------------------------|:-----------|:---------|
 |Get-SQLInstanceFile|Returns SQL Server instances from a file.
 One per line. |Complete|